Ankle Strapping

 What Is Ankle Strapping?

-When Does Ankle Strapping Help?
+When Can Ankle Strapping Help?

-Ankle strapping is most often used when the ankle feels unstable, swollen, or vulnerable during sport.
-It may help reduce excessive inversion, improve confidence, and support safer movement while tissues recover.
-It is commonly recommended after lateral ankle sprains, during return to training, or for people with chronic ankle instability.
+Ankle strapping may help when the ankle feels unstable, swollen or vulnerable during sport.
+It may reduce excess inversion and support safer movement while tissues recover.

-In practical terms, ankle strapping may help when you:
+Ankle strapping may help when you:

-• feel the ankle may roll during cutting, jumping, or landing
+• feel the ankle may roll during cutting, jumping or landing

 • want extra support while rebuilding ankle strength and balance